daniel-lanciana/style-guides/sql.md

   on vendor).
 * Object oriented design principles should not be applied to SQL or database structures.
-* Stored procedures—logic should be in the application, not data, layer.
+* Stored procedures—logic (e.g. stored procedures, triggers) should be in the application, not data, layer.
+They make it harder to reason about code execution and state changes.

 ## Naming conventions

+Strive for consistent, idiomatic naming that integrates well with established ORM solutions.

 ### General